anoma/namada/README.md

 ## Overview

 [Anoma](https://anoma.network/) is a sovereign, proof-of-stake blockchain protocol that enables private, asset-agnostic cash and private bartering among any number of parties.
+To learn more about Anoma's vision, take a look at the [Anoma Vision Paper](https://anoma.network/papers/vision-paper.pdf) or [Anoma's Whitepaper](https://anoma.network/papers/whitepaper.pdf).

-This is an implementation of the Anoma ledger in Rust.
+This is an implementation of the Anoma protocol in Rust.

 ## 📓Docs